 Setting: The scene is in Paris, in the home of Chrysale.

-The production materials for The Learned Ladies include:
+The Authorized Materials/Rehearsal Package for The Learned Ladies consists of:

 Production Scripts for Plays are professionally printed and bound with a full-color cover.